Consumers

 Canadian Insurance Services Regulatory Organizations

-The Canadian Council of Insurance Regulators (“CCIR”) and the Canadian Insurance Services Regulatory Organizations (“CISRO”) have jointly developed a guidance on the Fair Treatment of Customers.
-Although the insurer is the ultimate risk carrier, licensed agents are often the first to enter in contact with Customers through their distribution firm.
-Fair treatment of Customers encompasses concepts such as ethical behavior, acting in good faith and the prohibition of abusive practices.
+The Canadian Council of Insurance Regulators (“CCIR”) and the Canadian Insurance Services Regulatory Organizations (“CISRO”) have jointly developed a guidance on the Fair Treatment of customers.
+Although the insurer is the ultimate risk carrier, licensed agents are often the first to enter in contact with customers through their distribution firm.
+Fair treatment of customers encompasses concepts such as ethical behavior, acting in good faith and the prohibition of abusive practices.
 To read the guidance, please click here.

 Codes of Conduct